wp-plugins/tabby-responsive-tabs/readme.txt

 If changing the theme makes no difference, deactivate all other plugins.
 If Tabby Responsive Tabs starts working correctly at that point, discover which plugin caused the issue by reactivating the plugins one by one until tabby responsive tabs stops working again.

 *If the plugin isn't working for you*, please read the documentation to check whether your issue is covered.
 Then review the topics in the [plugin support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum").
 You may find an appropriate solution outlined in a resolved topic.
 If you do not find an answer that enables you to solve your issue, please post a new topic on the forum so we have an opportunity to get it working before you consider leaving a review.

+= How can I get rid of extra paragraph tags at the beginning or end of the tab content? = These can be added by the wpautop function.
+It is recommended to leave a blank line before and after each tabby shortcode to prevent these from appearing.

+= Pasted-in shortcodes aren't working =
+If you are copying & pasting the example shortcodes into the visual editor and the shortcodes don't seem to be working, try the text editor in preference to be sure that you aren't adding in any extra markup that isn't visible in the visual mode (this applies to any plugin using shortcodes).

 = Where is the plugin's admin page? =